 In evaluating a planned system, lots of politicians focus on premiums and deductibles — and not always together.
 It is possible to devise a plan with very low premiums, lower than Obamacare, but does it cover everything?
 Does it have a high deductible?
 Does it have annual or lifetime caps?
 What pre-existing conditions are covered?
 Those and other details mute any discussion about premiums.
 To coin a phrase, we cannot compare apples with oranges.
 Premiums are certainly relevant when discussing the cost of a particular plan, but it is not sufficient to get a true picture of the impact or value of that plan.

 To muddy the issue, the president makes unfounded claims about Obamacare.
 He says “it is dead.”
 Except it isn’t.
 But the president and the Republican leadership are trying hard to kill it, partly to force through Trumpcare.
 Insurance exchanges are drying up and companies are pulling out because of the biggest fear they have — uncertainty.
 The Congress has yet to decide if they will provide the money for the aforementioned subsidies to help people afford the mandated insurance.
 And they have announced that they will not enforce the mandate.
 Two of the legs of our three-legged plan are being distorted, that means the third leg is terribly out of balance which makes it appear the system is not working.
 If insurance companies don’t think they are going to get paid — or that they will be left holding the bag for high cost pre-existing conditions which they are required to cover — then there are two choices.
 They can raise premiums or leave the market.
 Most experts assert that without the uncertainty coming from the White House and Capital Hill, the health insurance system in the U.S. would be stable and hold down costs for most (most — not all) Americans seeking health care.
 Many people now have insurance that would not otherwise have it.
 The result is “wellness checks” and other preventive health measures now sought out by people that did not seek it before.
 Therefore they are healthier and the over all expenditures for larger, more catastrophic care comes down because they are less necessary.
-Like it or not, the states that expanded Medicare under Obamacare generally have more small hospitals and clinics serving the poor or rural areas of their states because those hospitals have a known source of income for the care they provide.
-Many of those small hospitals and clinics closed in states that did not expand Medicare and there is significant concern over the reduction of those Medicare funds under Trumpcare.
+Like it or not, the states that expanded Medicaid under Obamacare generally have more small hospitals and clinics serving the poor or rural areas of their states because those hospitals have a known source of income for the care they provide.
+Many of those small hospitals and clinics closed in states that did not expand Medicaid and there is significant concern over the reduction of those Medicaid funds under Trumpcare.
 In mostly rural states such as Alaska and Maine, even their Republican Senators are concerned and may vote against the proposed Senate bill.
-Senators Murkowski and Collins both realize what the proposed reductions in Medicare mean to their states and are worried, as are others.
+Senators Murkowski and Collins both realize what the proposed reductions in Medicaid mean to their states and are worried, as are others.

 Whatever your own views on healthcare in the U.S. take a good hard look at any plan floated to solve the problem.
 I am no expert on this subject.
 Not at all.
 I recognize that we do not have a bottomless purse to pay increasing costs for social programs.
 I get it.
 Personally, I think we leave a lot of possible solutions (such as a single payer system which prevails in many modern nations, such as Canada) on the table because of emotional political arguments rather than a factual airing of the pros and cons to different solutions.